ajagnic/gogenart/README.md

         desired width of image
 ```

-The command can receive input and output in various ways.
 ```bash
 # All of the following are equivalent:
 $ cat example.jpeg | gogenart > result.jpeg